serebrov/serebrov.github.io/content/2016-06-10-scaleway-docker-deployment.md

 ---
-title: Setup Automatic Deployment, Updates and Backups of Multiple Web Applications with Docker on Scaleway
+title: Setup Automatic Deployment, Updates and Backups of Multiple Web Applications with Docker on the Scaleway Server
 date: 2016-06-10
 tags: docker, scaleway
 type: post